OpenDataScotland/jkan/_datasets/na+h-eileanan+an+iar-polling+districts+-+na+h-eileanan+an+iar.md

 date_created: Western Isles Polling Districts June 2017
 date_updated: '2017-01-27T09:28:54.023469'
 license: https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/
-maintainer: Nan h'Eileanan an Iar
+maintainer: Na h-Eileanan an Iar
 notes: <p>A Polling District is a geographical subdivision of an electoral area such as an electoral Ward within which a polling place is designated.\r\n\r\nThe Representation of the People Act 1983 places a duty on LA to divide the local authority area into